niroshank/service-fabric-dotnet-core-react-redux-admin-app/README.md

 var fabricClient = new FabricClient();
 ```

-After creating the serviceFabric instance we should add dependency injection.
+After creating the serviceFabric instance we should add dependency injection inside the service class.

 ```csharp
 //add dependency injection for fabricClient